These are two engineering(ish) projects outside work that I’ve been working on over the years.

 First prototype with CNC milled parts and welded parts without the outer casing.
 This version was not fully functional just yet and probably shouldn’t actually be used.

 I’m using a JetCat PHT3 as the benchmark (and test bed) until a “usable” jet turbine is developed.
-I need to develop a "forward" mounting rail system that will be able to accommodate a gimbal camera stabilizer to mount a FLIR Vue Pro.
-I also plan to use the PowerCat helicopter conversion (which includes the boom/pod, tail rotor, exhaust system, fuel tanks, main rotor) or AirStar JetCopter SX (airframe) + 800mm LH main rotor blades, which seems to be the go to setup for this kind of things.
+I need to develop a "forward" mounting rail system that can accommodate a gimbal camera stabilizer for mounting a FLIR Vue Pro.
+I also plan to use the PowerCat helicopter conversion (which includes the boom/pod, tail rotor, exhaust system, fuel tanks, main rotor) or AirStar JetCopter SX (airframe) + 800mm LH main rotor blades, which seems to be the go-to setup for this kind of thing.

 A JetCat PHT3 outfit without any forward optic mounting system or autopilot system (i.e. the APM).